How To Volunteer in the US National Parks

 NPS volunteer events calendar

 The NPS volunteer events calendar is a great resource if you have a specific day or time frame that you’re able to volunteer at the parks.
-For instance, NPS hosts a half dozen annual service days throughout the year—including the birthday of Martin Luther King, Jr., and National Volunteer Week during the third week of April—so if you happen to have off work or school during these periods, you can head to the calendar and learn more about the service opportunities available on those specific days.
+For instance, NPS hosts a half dozen annual service days throughout the year, including the birthday of Martin Luther King, Jr., and National Volunteer Week during the third week of April (this week!).
+If you happen to have off work or school during these periods, you can head to the calendar and learn more about the service opportunities available on those specific days.

 For every other day of the year, scroll down to the calendar view, where you can peruse events and service opportunities and filter by state to narrow your search.
 Events on the calendar include guided tours, beach cleanups, cultural demonstrations, adopt-a-trail events (essentially trail maintenance), and more.